sgoings/job-descriptions/Deis-DevTools.md

 offerings, we need someone to help us further refine our:

 ### 1. Developer Tooling

-You'll tie things together with projects like [glide][glide], [wercker][wercker], and make.
+First and foremost you'll get to work with and improve the [Kubernetes][kubernetes] ecosystem.
+You'll tie projects together with tools like [glide][glide], [wercker][wercker], and make.
 You'll use open source provisioning toolkits such as [rigger][rigger] which use [Terraform][terraform] under the hood.
-When you have to break out of the mold and write a new tool, you might choose languages like Golang, Shell, Make, or Python.
+When you decide to break out of the mold and write a new tool, you'd be writing in Golang, Shell, Make, and Python.

 ### 2. Automated Testing